{Solved} Fix Windows Update Error 0x80070005: Access Denied

 windows update

-4. Then Click Change Settings.
-Select Install updates automatically (recommended) that is given in the Important Updates section.
+4. Then, Click Change Settings.
+Select Install updates automatically (recommended) given in the Important Updates section.

 install updates automatically